-Contact Advisor: Dr. Fran Nedjat-Haiem, fnedjathaiem@sdsu.edu
+Contact Advisor: Prof. Shelly Paule, slpaule@sdsu.edu

 Indigenous Social Work Alliance (ISWA)

 The purposes of this organization are to educate the community about Native American/Indigenous identifying cultures, promote social and educational development of Native students, exchange ideas and traditions with members of the Native community, advocate for social justice issues in relation to Social Work and Child Welfare, and foster leadership among Native students and non-Native students in the field of Social Work.